.

 You can plant anything in a raised bed!
 Vegetable gardens and herbs produce especially well.
 Here are some advantages of a raised bed:

-2) You have difficulty bending or stooping.
 Raised beds can be built up to a level that makes gardening a joy, not a pain in the neck (or back).
 You can sit to tend your plants leisurely.
 Some people even incorporate benches on each side of the raised bed!
+People in wheelchairs can also access raised beds.

-5) You have soil with poor drainage.
 By adding well draining soil to your raised bed you have the freedom to grow a wider variety of plants.
 In addition, the soil in a raised bed doesn’t get compacted since it is above ground and not stepped on.

-6) You want to garden year round.
 Raised beds will dry out earlier in the spring so you can work the soil sooner.
 In addition, beds will warm up quicker in the spring allowing for faster plant growth.
 Add a plastic cover over your bed and you have a cold frame to garden year round in the South, or the perfect spot to start plants a month or two early in the North.

-8) You want to discourage garden pests!
 Metal mesh can be placed under raised beds to keep out borrowing rodents, and a net over beds will discourage birds and deer.

 How to Make a Raised Bed